kunalkseven/JavaScript_Concepts/Mostly Asked Coding Questions/README.md

 # List Mostly Coding Questions In Frontend Interview.

-> ### 1. find the 2nd smallest and 4th largest element from unsorted array without unsing any inbuild methods.
+> ### 1.
+Find the 2nd smallest and 4th largest element from unsorted array without unsing any inbuild methods.

 ```
 Solution: